 This website has audio recordings of Dharma talks given by Rev. Master Koshin.
 It also has articles written by members of the monastic community, as well as Rev. Master Koshin’s book on the Buddha’s detailed Teaching on karma and rebirth (dependent origination).

 Rev. Master Koshin has created a website devoted to the "appreciation, understanding and dissemination of the teachings of Rev. Master Jiyu-Kennett, especially as expressed in How to Grow a Lotus Blossom or How a Zen Buddhist Prepares for Death."
 The website's address is:www.howtogrowalotusblossom.org.
+Click here for a PDF of this website’s contents as of May 13, 2016.

 Contact information for the monastery: